flux-framework/flux-core/doc/man1/flux-jobs.rst

     $ flux jobs --filter=pending,running,inactive

-To alter which user's jobs are listed, specify the user with *--user*:
+To alter which user's jobs are listed, specify the user with :option:`--user`:

 ::